timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-6.md

 #### Treasure

-The hidden compartment in the Pudding King's fungal footstool contains 55 gp, 30 ep, a <fetch-data type="item">potion of poison</fetch-data> in a gourd, two <fetch-data type="item">Spell Scroll (4th level)</fetch-data> written on sheets of dried trillimac (<fetch-data type="spell">conjure minor elementals</fetch-data> and <fetch-data type="spell">speak with plants</fetch-data>), and a varnished nothic eye that functions as a <fetch-data type="item">crystal ball of true seeing</fetch-data> that can be used only once.
+The hidden compartment in the Pudding King's fungal footstool contains 55 gp, 30 ep, a <wc-fetch type="item">potion of poison</wc-fetch> in a gourd, two <wc-fetch type="item">Spell Scroll (4th level)</wc-fetch> written on sheets of dried trillimac (<wc-fetch type="spell">conjure minor elementals</wc-fetch> and <wc-fetch type="spell">speak with plants</wc-fetch>), and a varnished nothic eye that functions as a <wc-fetch type="item">crystal ball of true seeing</wc-fetch> that can be used only once.

 ## Battle for Blingdenstone